IBM/cp4waiops-connectors/ConnectorTroubleshooting.md

 should use their own connection.
 This can also be seen if the connector component name defined in the ConnectorSchema does not match the component name being used by the connector.
 In that case, change the ConnectorSchema and connector code so that they match.

-### After a Connection Is Created, No Connection Pod Comes Up
-- Your `ConnectorConfiguration` instance may have no status for several minutes
-- After 5 minutes the `ConnetorConfiguration` instance shows the error `unable to determine status of Connector component, connection may have been interrupted`
-- No connection pod starts up

-Check the events via `oc get events` and search for your connector's name.
-You may see errors like:
-`failed to get status of prereqs GitApp`

 ## Performance Issues